Tymoteusz12/Hangman-Game/README.md

 Also I tried some Front-end, but it was a little bit to high level - I prefer coding on lower levels and closer to the machines\servers.

+I also think that making money for programming is also important.
+I want to ensure stable and comfortable future for me.
+Programming is well paid job.

 I must not hide, that Motorola Academy started to interest me.
 600 hours of programming knowledge from profesionals!
 Big chance to learn a lot of stuff and start very interesting journey.